Katie MacAlister

 Even an ancient dragon can learn how to multitask…

 As if that isn’t enough, she’s caught up in a tangled web of plans that seem to grow more complex each day.
-Not only does she have to work out peace between her Light Dragon mate Baltic and the weyr, she also has to free his friend, convince an archimage to lift the spell controlling her magic, figure out what it is that the First Dragon expects her to do, rescue a half-dragon damsel in over her head, and once and for all clear Baltic’s name of murder charges that continue to plague him.
+Not only does she have to work out peace between her Light Dragon mate Baltic and the rest of the dragonkin, she also has to free his friend, convince an archimage to lift the spell controlling her magic, figure out what it is that the First Dragon expects her to do, rescue a half-dragon damsel in over her head, and once and for all clear Baltic’s name of murder charges that continue to plague him.

 No one told Ysolde that dragon love would be so hard…